Welcome to Toronto’s Most Unconventional Wedding Venues Guide

 Every year during our wedding photography consultations the same question comes up over and over again – what are Toronto’s most unconventional wedding venues?
 It is a great question and there is no easy answer because Toronto is blessed with abundance of cool and unique wedding venues.
 Here is a list that we have compiled over years of photographing over 400 weddings in our neighbourhood.

 This place used to be a department store build in 1907.
 Located on Queen Street West and once considered the tallest building in the neighbourhood.
 The building was recently renovated and now is a home to retail space, galleries, exhibitions and social events.
 What we love about this place is great light, exposed bricks, great textures, vintage elevators and the most amazing view from the rooftop terrace.

 The Gladstone Hotel

 It’s great place for smaller intimate weddings with urban theme if you like exposed-brick look and wooden floors.
 The building was built in 1889 and features two floors or restored space that can be used for your event.
 They offer in-house catering which is very good in our opinion.
 As an added bonus you can stay at the hotel after your wedding no transportation cost and saving right there.
-We would recommend booking the Tower Room for your wedding getting ready and bridal portraits photos – it’s spectacular!
+We would recommend booking the Tower Room for your wedding getting ready and bridal portraits photos.

 The Market Kitchen- St. Lawrence Market